Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Photocathode characterisation

 \subsection{Diamond-Like Carbon}

 Initial DLC photocathodes were developed and characterised at the University of Science and Technology of China (USTC) and at CERN, consistently demonstrating strong performance and robustness, making them excellent candidates for PICOSEC photocathodes~\cite{LukasPhDThesis,myMScThesis,XuPhotocathodes,LisowskaPhDThesis,myPhotocathodes}.
-The results reported in~\cite{LisowskaPhDThesis,myPhotocathodes} showed that films with nominal thicknesses of a few nanometers fabricated by magnetron sputtering at the MPT workshop exhibited approximately 60\% transparency at 160\,nm and very high surface resistivity values ranging from 1 to 100\,G$\Omega/\square$.
+The results reported in~\cite{LisowskaPhDThesis,myPhotocathodes} showed that films with nominal thicknesses of a~few nanometers fabricated by magnetron sputtering at the MPT workshop exhibited approximately 60\% transparency at 160\,nm and very high surface resistivity values ranging from 1 to 100\,G$\Omega/\square$.
 Time resolution measurements indicated that thinner layers provided better performance, with the 1.5\,nm DLC photocathode reaching $\sigma = 31.9 \pm 1.3$\,ps at \(V_\text{C} = -500~\mathrm{V}\) and 96.8\% detection efficiency.
+DLC photocathodes with a~2.4~nm metallic (Cr instead of Ti) interlayer, measured in the same previous study, showed a~reduction in transparency of approximately 30\% and a degradation in timing resolution of about 2~ps.
 These findings provided the basis for the new measurements presented below.

-The 1.5\,nm DLC photocathode was remeasured with the metallic detector during the November test beam campaign.
-At the highest stable operating voltage of \(V_\text{C} = -500~\mathrm{V}\), the prototype achieved a time resolution of $\sigma~=~32.5~\pm~1.1$~ps with a~96.9\% detection efficiency, as shown in Fig.~\ref{TimeResDLC}.
+The 1.5~nm DLC photocathode was remeasured with the metallic detector during the November test beam campaign to assess the reproducibility of earlier results and to determine the photoelectron yield.
+At the highest stable operating voltage of \(V_\text{C} = -500~\mathrm{V}\), the prototype achieved a~time resolution of $\sigma~=~32.5~\pm~1.1$~ps with a~96.9\% detection efficiency, as shown in Fig.~\ref{TimeResDLC}.
 Measurements show that the 1.5\,nm DLC layer yielded $N_\text{PE}~=~3.73~\pm~0.04$ photoelectrons per MIP.
+The influence of the metallic interlayer on rate capability is not yet quantified and comparative studies with and without Ti are planned.